michellekontoff/babeling-book/README.md

     <img src='./readme-assets/login.png' height="200" />
 </p>

-Log in as a demo user, or create your own account to see what Babeling Book has to offer.
+Log in as a demo user, or create and log into your own account to see what Babeling Book has to offer.

 ### Posts
 Babeling Book view all the posts you've made by selecting 'Your Posts' in the navbar.